EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusicApi/Readme.txt

    'SongsController' (it has to end with 'Controller').
 6) Add the method Get, that returns a list of songs.
 Notice the HttpGet attribute.
 7) Click the 'IIS Express' button (with a green trangle) in the (standard) toolbar.
 This will bring up a web browser with Swagger, demonstrating the features of the API.
-8) Copy the root address of the url (such as https://localhost:44344/), into
+You need to keep it running while using postman in the next steps.
-9) Launch the postman application, and click the 'Create New ->' link, and then click 'HTTP Request'
+8) Launch the postman application, and click the 'Create New ->' link, and then click 'HTTP Request'
+9) Copy the root address of the url, postfixed with 'songs' (such as https://localhost:44344/api/songs), into the gray textbox that says 'Get' to the left in postman, and click the blue 'Send' button.
+At first, you will receive the message: "Could not get response".
+This is because SSL verification is enabled by default in postman, so you need to disable it.
+10) Navigate to the Settings view in postman by clicking the button with the nut button in the upper right of the postman gui.
+In the Settings view, disable
+    SSL certificate verification.
+Now, when you click the blue 'Send' button, you will see the songs from the web api.
+11) Copy the url (such as 'https://localhost:44344/api/songs') to a web browser, and here, you will see the songs as well in json format.
+    Notice that you can only test 'Get' directly in a browser - not Post, Put, or Delete.
+Det kræver et tool alla Swagger